slm-lang/slm/README.md

     * Support `htmlSafe` attribute on String objects
 * Highly configurable and extendable via plugins
 * High performance
-    * Comparable speed to ECT and Hogan
+    * Comparable speed to ECT and Hogan [see benchmakrs](https://github.com/slm-lang/template-benchmark)
 * Easy integration with hapijs
 * Embedded engines like Markdown and Textile (TBD)